aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORD to ODS or Online App" h2="Export WORD to ODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORD to ODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include WORD to ODS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert WORD documents to ODS spreadsheets.

+The process of converting WORD to ODS involves two steps.
+Firstly, Aspose.Words for .NET is used to export WORD documents to HTML.
+This component provides a wide range of features for manipulating WORD documents, including the ability to export documents to HTML.
+After that, Aspose.Cells for .NET is used to convert the HTML to ODS.
+This component provides a powerful Spreadsheet Programming API that enables developers to easily create, manipulate and convert spreadsheets.

+Aspose.Total for .NET is a great choice for developers who need to include WORD to ODS conversion feature in their applications.
+It provides a simple and efficient way to convert WORD documents to ODS spreadsheets.
+The components are easy to use and provide a wide range of features for manipulating WORD documents and spreadsheets.
+With Aspose.Total for .NET, developers can quickly and easily add WORD to ODS conversion feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}